-- 1 Credit risk models to fulfill regulatory requirements and prevent the bank from failure - Credit risk models to fulfill regulatory requirements and prevent the bank from failure - 2 Reevaluating the profitability of activities taking credit risk into account
+- Credit risk models to fulfill regulatory requirements and prevent the bank from failure - Credit risk models to fulfill regulatory requirements and prevent the bank from failure - 2 Reevaluating the profitability of activities taking credit risk into account - 3 Lessons from the field

-Provisioning/Impairements and capital
+Provisioning/Impairement and capital

 In order to protect the economy, banks must set aside provisions and capital to be resilient in case of turmoil.
-The guidelines for credit risk impairements are defined within IFRS 9 framework (implemented in 2018).
-The level of provisioning depends on the deterioration of the quality of the underlying loans and shall cover the expected loss (1 year time horzion or full maturity).
+The guidelines for credit risk impairement are defined within IFRS 9 framework (implemented in 2018, January 1st).
+The level of provisioning depends on the deterioration of the quality of the underlying loan and shall cover the expected loss (1 year time horzion or full maturity).